 Is English spoken in Nicaragua?

 English is not widely spoken in Nicaragua except in more touristy areas.
-If traveling throughout Nicaragua and visiting more rural areas, learn some basic spanish is recommended.
+If traveling throughout Nicaragua and visiting more rural areas, learning some basic Spanish is recommended.

 What currency is used in Nicaragua?

 Nicaraguan currency is the Córdoba.
-US dollars are accepted throughout the country but its recommended to have smaller bill and coins in local currency for smaller purchases.
+US dollars are accepted throughout the country but it's recommended to have smaller bills and coins in local currency for smaller purchases.

 Do I need a visa to travel to Nicaragua?

 Visitors from the United States and Canada do not need a visa for entry to Nicaragua for up to 90 days.
 Passports must be valid for a minimum of six months from the date of entry.

 When is the best time to travel to Nicaragua?

 The best time to visit Nicaragua is from November to April as this is the dry season when the majority of the country sees more sunny days and milder temperatures.